 Eat what the Earth provides

-From traditional recipes to recent innovations in gourmet cooking, from the delicious petiscos (tapas) and strongly aromatic dishes to the traditional sweets and puddings created in convents, in the Alentejo you will find everything, created and recreated with the finest products of the land, a lot of imagination and that mysterious thing called “mão” (“touch”).
+From traditional recipes to recent innovations in gourmet cooking, from the delicious petiscos (tapas) and strongly aromatic dishes to the traditional sweets and puddings created in convents, in the Alentejo, you will find everything, created and recreated with the finest products of the land, a lot of imagination and that mysterious thing called “mão” (“touch”).
 There are new projects for organic products.
-When it comes to discuss table issues, there is a curious and common understanding between generations.
-The Alentejan cuisine, highly rich in flavours, has always been connected to the products of the countryside and has in its base a fundamental trilogy: bread, olive oil and aromatic herbs.
-Bread is eaten as an accompaniment to every petisco; it is present in açordas (traditional soups and stews) as well as in dozens of other soups made here, such as gaspachos, fish (peixe) soups, thistle (cardo) soup, purslane (beldroega) soup and it is the great ingredient of migas, which can be made from cauliflower, codfish, green asparagus and many other things.
-Olive oil, today is recognized by dieticians as a factor in healthy eating, is the touchstone which distinguishes the excellent from the good or bad.
-Aromatic herbs –coriander, pennyroyal, water mint, rosemary, laurel or bay, savory, oregano, to name only the best known.
-They are crushed, chopped or placed in sauces according to the dish they are going to flavor.
+When it comes to discussing table issues, there is a curious and common understanding between generations.
+The Alentejan cuisine, highly rich in flavors, has always been connected to the products of the countryside and has in its base a fundamental trilogy: bread, olive oil, and aromatic herbs.
+Bread is eaten as an accompaniment to every petisco; it is present in açordas (traditional soups and stews) as well as in dozens of other soups made here, such as gaspachos, fish (peixe) soups, thistle (cardo) soup, purslane (beldroega) soup and it is the great ingredient of migas, which can be made from cauliflower, codfish, green asparagus.
+Olive oil, today is recognized by dieticians as a factor in healthy eating, is the touchstone that distinguishes the excellent from the good or bad.
+Aromatic herbs –coriander, pennyroyal, water mint, rosemary, laurel or bay, savory, oregano, to name only the best known – are crushed, chopped, or placed in sauces according to the dish they are going to flavor.
 When the products are genuine and of high quality, as happens in the Alentejo, the seasonings exist not to hide but to enhance the flavor as much as possible.